mitmedialab/rr_interaction/README.md

 use the command `LOAD_ALL` followed by the name of a text file that contains a list of objects to load with their associated properties to load a particular set of objects all at once.
 Similarly, the command `LOAD_STORY` will load the graphics for the next story.
+The command `PICK_STORY` will load graphics that the user can pick from to choose the next story.

-For example, the following would send opal commands to clear the game scene and load the pictures for the next story:
+For example, the following would send opal commands to clear the game scene, load pictures for choosing the next story, and then load the pictures for the next story, respectively:

 `OPAL    CLEAR`

 `OPAL    LOAD_STORY`

+`OPAL    PICK_STORY`

 #### WAIT